SkyblockClient/SkyblockClient-REPO/files/guides/qol.md

 ### TNT Timer

-Shows how long until tnt will explode above the tnt
+Shows how long until TNT will explode above the TNT

 ### Insomnia (Anti-Dream Skin)